rht-labs/lodestar-frontend/README.md

 `src/context` contains the application contexts.
 Contexts hold all of the global state and business logic for Lodestar.
 For the React docs on Contexts, [see here](https://reactjs.org/docs/context.html).

 Contexts serve as the central nervous system for the application.
-They handle the dirty business of retrieving data from services, processing that data, handling exceptions, storing data, and notifying children of changes.
+They handle the dirty business of interacting with services, managing global state, and handling business logic.
 All business logic should flow through a context.

 #### Feature Context